LAION-AI/laion.ai/blog/democratizing-art.md

 [Request Research Access to Stable Diffusion V1](https://stability.ai/research-access-form)

-After a further safety evalutation by Stability.ai the model be released for anyone to access.
+After a further safety evaluation by Stability.ai the model be released for anyone to access.
 We have implemented this initial phase of restricted research-only access to allow us researchers and the general public to prepare for the widespread open use of this very impactful technology.
 As mentioned previously, models of similar capabilities, such as DALL-E 2, have been released previously under limited access.
 However, at the time of writing, no model of comparable quality has been available for the general public to access or download.